by Lorrie Reynolds | Feb 3, 2023 | Dog Agility Competition and Trial Strategy

 The keys to training a specific behavior are to reward where it happens, while it is happening, and be consistent with both rewards and resets.

-by Lorrie Reynolds | Dog Agility
+by Lorrie Reynolds | Jan 13, 2023 | Dog Agility Competition and Trial Strategy

 If you have difficulty memorizing dog agility courses or exercises, here are seven ideas to help make your life easier.